-During the 1st century AD, Greek influence in Parthia began to decline - not without protest from the largest Greek city, Seleucia, which even managed to become independent for a short while during the reign of Ardavan II.
+During the 1st century AD, Greek influence in Parthia began to decline - not without protest from the largest Greek city, Seleucia, which managed to become independent for seven years during the reign of Ardavan II .
 Kings no longer automatically called themselves "Philhellene" (Greek lover) on coins, and Pahlavi, the Iranian language spoken by the Parthians was now written using the Aramaic script, not the the Greek alphabet.

-Under Valaksh I (Vologases) who became king in AD 51, ending a decade of unrest since the death of Ardvan II, and ruled until AD 80, a determined effort was made to revive Iranian culture and especially the Zoroastrian religion: Zoroastrian fire-altar motifs start appearing on coins, and Zoroastrian texts were collected together to form the core of the Avesta.
+Under Valaksh I (Vologases) who became king in AD 51, ending a decade of unrest since the death of Ardvan II, and ruled until AD 80, a determined effort was made to revive Iranian culture and especially the Zoroastrian religion: Zoroastrian fire-altar motifs start appearing on coins, and Zoroastrian texts may have been collected together to form the core of the Avesta.
 The Silk Route through Parthia from China was flourishing.
 Valaksh I tried to lessen the importance of Seleuceia by expanding nearby Babylon, and founding a new city on the Tigris, named after himself.
 Alexandria in Margiana (later Antioch in Margiana), a key city on the Silk Route now in Turkmenistan became Merv, and Susa's Greek spelling reverted to Shush.

 The Armenian question (still with us): the Romans return

-Valaksh I, after the usual struggle, established himself as king with the help of his brother Trdat (Tiridates).
+Valaksh I, after the usual struggle, established himself as king with the help of his brother Tirdat (Tiridates).
 Armenia was in chaos: there'd been an unauthorised Roman invasion which had recognised a usurper, Rhadamistus, as king.
 A second invasion to deal with the damage caused by the first one was called off, in case it provoked the Parthians.
 And of course it did just that.
 Valaksh I saw a chance to win back Armenia for Parthia.
-In 52 BC he invaded, took Artaxata the capital, and made his brother king - as a thank you for his help.
+In AD 52 he invaded, took Artaxata the capital, and made his brother king - as a thank you for his help.